9 Easy Day Trips from Tallinn by Bus, Ferry or Train

 In brief:

-• Best time to visit: May–October and snowy winter days
+• Best time to visit: May–October, or snowy winter days

-• What to do: Walk and swim in a bog pool
+• What to do: Walk the boardwalk, climb the tower, take a dip in a bog pool

 • How long to spend here: 3–5 hours

-• What to bring: Umbrella, swimsuit, and mosquito repellent
+• What to bring: Umbrella, swimsuit, mosquito repellent

 4. Haapsalu